-• He was born Eugene Henri Paul Gauguin in Paris on June 7, 1848 to a French father and a Spanish-Peruvian mother, Paul Gauguin grew up traveling the world and living in exotic destinations.
+Born Eugene Henri Paul Gauguin in Paris on June 7, 1848, to a French father and a Spanish-Peruvian mother, Paul Gauguin grew up traveling the world and living in exotic destinations.

-• From the age of three to seven, he lived in Lima, Peru, with his mother (his father died during the trip there) and then returned to France where as a teenager he attended a seminary and worked as a merchant marine.
+From the age of three to seven, he lived in Lima, Peru, with his mother (his father died during the trip there) and then returned to France where he attended a seminary and worked as a merchant marine as a teenager.

-• It was 1891 when Gauguin left France and the western ideals he felt restricted by behind and moved to the island of Tahiti.
+It was 1890 when Gauguin left France and the western ideals he felt restricted by behind and moved to the island of Tahiti.
 He chose to live with natives far outside the capital, Papeete, where there were many European settlers.
 However, he returned to France three years later, from 1893 to 1895, before returning to French Polynesia and settling just 10 miles outside the city in an area settled by wealthy artists.

-His later paintings largely depicted scenes from his time spent in Tahiti, especially of exotic, raven-haired Tahitian women, are celebrated for their bold use of color and symbolism.
+His later paintings largely depicted scenes from his time spent in Tahiti, especially of exotic, raven-haired women.
 They include La Orana Maria (1891), Tahitian women on Beach, (1891), The Seed of the Areoi (1892), Where Do We Come From?
 What Are We?
 Where Are We Going?
 (1897), and Two Tahitian Women (1899).